Wilma Chan: Return to Alameda County Board of Supervisors

 In 2010, Chan ran for her old seat on the Alameda County Board of Supervisors. and won with 54.6% of the vote.
 She was re-elected unopposed in 2014 and 2018, as a nonpartisan candidate.
 In 2015, she abandoned another attempt to run for State Senate District 9 because of the fundraising required.

 One of Chan's most significant accomplishments as supervisor was keeping San Leandro Hospital open after Sutter Health announced it would close the facility.
 At the time, San Leandro Hospital was the sole acute care facility in San Leandro with its emergency room serving 26,478 people and had 3,599 inpatient admissions annually.
 Chan proposed that the City of San Leandro donate $1 million per year for three years.
 This amount, combined with funds from Alameda County, provided a subsidy to keep the hospital open until it could achieve profitability as part of its transfer to public ownership by the Alameda Health System.
 San Leandro Mayor Stephen H. Cassidy credited Chan with saving the hospital: "Wilma Chan's work was extraordinary.
 Our deal was dead, but she persisted, sustained it, and moved it forward."

 Personal life

 Chan was a resident of Oakland for more than 20 years and later moved to Alameda.
 She was married to a public school teacher and has two children and two grandchildren.

-On November 3, 2021, while walking her dog, Chan was struck by a vehicle near the intersection of Shore Line Drive and Grand Street in Alameda.
+On November 3, 2021, while walking her dog, Chan was struck by the driver of a vehicle near the intersection of Shore Line Drive and Grand Street in Alameda.
 She suffered major head injuries and was transported to Highland Hospital where she was pronounced dead at 2:30 p.m. after unsuccessful life-saving efforts.